gscbravo/inf/README.md

 page, or by typing a URL in the form of `/b/<board>`.
 Board names are case insensitive.

-The defaults for the forum are found in variables at the top of `app.py`.
+The defaults for the forum can be configured in the file `config.toml` that is created once the program is run.
+Config file is read upon the program starting, so it will have to be restarted if config file changes are made.

 ### Defaults
 - Maximum number of comments per board: `1000`
 - Maximum comment length: `2000`
 - Post name: `Guest`
 - Site name: `Infinity Forums`
-- Site description: `Infinity Forums open comments section`
+- Site description: `Infinity Forums comments section`
 - Default board: `general`

 ## Usage

+For simple development.

 ```
 pip3 install flask